Expensify/App/OfflineUX.md

  - If the request is moving money
  - If the request is related to security

 What: This pattern greys out the submit button on a form and does not allow the form to be submitted.
+We also show a "You appear offline" message near the bottom of the screen.
 Importantly, we do let the user fill out the form fields.
 That data gets saved locally so they don’t have to fill it out again once online.

 When: This should be used when we cannot allow the user to submit the form while offline.